propulsor/Erasure-js/README.md

     + `mainnet` or `rinkery` for accessing Erasure graph public node
     + `ganache` for local node (require having a graph node locally and run deploy graph)
 ### Listening to subscriptions
-- If no eventName array is passed in, client will listen to all events
+- If no `events` array is passed in, client will listen to all events
 ```
 erasureGraph.startListening(events=null,cb)
 ```